 This CARICOM Regional Standard CRS/ICC 900/SRCC 300- 2020 CARICOM Application Document for the ICC Solar Thermal System Standard has been developed under the authority of the CARICOM Regional Organisation for Standards and Quality (CROSQ).
-This document represents the modifications to the ICC Solar Thermal System Standard that are applicable to the CARICOM region when using the ICC Solar Thermal System Standard.
+This document represents the modifications to the ICC Solar Thermal System Standard that are applicable to the CARICOM region when using the ICC Solar Thermal System Standard that are applicable to the CARICOM region when using the ICC Solar Thermal System Standard.
 This document was approved as a CARICOM Regional Standard by the CARICOM Council for Trade and Economic Development (COTED) at its 53rd Meeting in November 2021